Noche de Serenatas: Zarzuela, Mariachi, and More

 Kelli Brown

-flamenco idaho artistic director
+Flamenco Idaho artistic director

 A dynamic dancer, choreographer, and educator, Kelli Brown is the founder of Off Center Dance and Artistic Director of Flamenco Idaho.
 Her work spans modern dance and flamenco, with extensive study in Spain supported by multiple grants.
 She has choreographed more than 30 works, performed nationally, and taught at institutions including Boise State University and Idaho Arts Charter School.
 Brown holds advanced degrees in dance and has received numerous regional and national arts fellowships.